migtools/mig-ui/deploy/README.md

 ## Deploy Instructions

-There are 3 main steps to configuring your environment to use the CAM UI:
+There are 3 main steps to configuring your environment to use the MTC UI:

-* Deployment - Deploys the UI into a cluster and configures the cluster to allow for login via the UI.
+- Deployment - Deploys the UI into a cluster and configures the cluster to allow for login via the UI.
-* CORS Configuration - The cluster must be configured to accept requests from the UI directly, otherwise the browser will reject required requests as a security measure.
+- CORS Configuration - The cluster must be configured to accept requests from the UI directly, otherwise the browser will reject required requests as a security measure.
-* Certificate Configuration - Only necessary if your cluster is using self-signed certificates.
+- Certificate Configuration - Only necessary if your cluster is using self-signed certificates.
 Your browser must be configured to accept the certificates that it does not support under default circumstances.

 ### (1) Deployment

-Users may deploy the CAM UI by running the deploy script.
+Users may deploy the MTC UI by running the deploy script.
 First, log into your desired OCP4 cluster using the cli tools.
 Then run the following script, ensuring that you provide the host cluster's API server address as an environment variable.